Table of Contents

 If the process fluid has higher specific gravity than water, the sludge ejection mechanism may not operate as intended.

 A manual cleaning bowl does not have this limitation since it has no hydraulic mechanism for sludge removal.
 Therefore, pre-filtration to remove most of the sludge followed by a ‘manual cleaning’ centrifuge is a viable process to claim glycol on a large scale.

 The extraction of CBD oil from the hemp plant uses ethanol as the adsorption medium.
 The ethanol adsorbs the CBD oil as well as some plant lipids and waxes during the adsorption process.

 During the normal CBD production process, cooling the CBD carrying ethanol to -40 F winterizes it.
 Most of the waxes, lipids, chlorophyll, etc., are in a solid form suitable for filtration at this temperature.

-Dolphin Centrifuge has supplied disc-stack centrifuge for clarification of chilled (@ 34 F) ethanol.
-Though not all the lipids, waxes, etc., are frozen out at 34 F, the high centrifugal force exerted by the disc-stack centrifuge can separate the smallest particles in solid form at this temperature.
+Dolphin Centrifuge has supplied a disc-stack centrifuge for clarification of chilled (@ 34 F) ethanol.
+Though not all the lipids, waxes, etc., are frozen out at 34 F, the high centrifugal force exerted by the disc-stack centrifuge can separate the smallest particles into solid form at this temperature.